Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Abstract

 \section{Abstract}

 Satisfiability Modulo Counting (SMC) encompasses problems that require both symbolic decision-making and statistical reasoning.
 Its general formulation captures many real-world problems at the intersection of symbolic and statistical Artificial Intelligence.
 SMC searches for policy interventions to control probabilistic outcomes.
 Solving SMC is challenging because of its highly intractable nature ($\text{NP}^{\text{PP}}$-complete), incorporating statistical inference and symbolic reasoning.
 Previous research on SMC solving lacks provable guarantees and/or suffers from sub-optimal empirical performance, especially when combinatorial constraints are present.
 We propose \embed, a polynomial algorithm with access to NP-oracles, to solve highly intractable SMC problems with constant approximation guarantees. \embed transforms the highly intractable SMC into satisfiability problems, by replacing the model counting in SMC with SAT formulae subject to randomized XOR constraints.
-Experiments on solving important SMC problems in AI for social good demonstrate that \embed finds solutions close to the true optimum, outperforming several baselines which struggle to find good approximations for the intractable model counting in SMC.
+Experiments on solving important SMC problems in AI for social good demonstrate that \embed outperforms several baselines both in solution quality and running time.